zstatmanweil/NBAExperiments/README.md

 These are the scripts I am creating and editing as I learn Python.
 I love basketball so many of my scripts will center around the game.
-My favorite project right now is NBADraftFun where a user can ask fun/interesting questions about current players and draft years.
+My favorite project right now are the shot charts, where I am using players' shot data to ask and answer interesting questions.